Slicer/teem/src/biff/README.txt

 --- Required:
   "<val>" : The return value <val> indicates a biff-reported error, i.e., if
-           the function returns <val> then someone eventually needs to retrieve that error message. <val> is a string (since it is in a comment), but it should be parsable as the function return type (on this same line, before the comment). or "<v1>|<v2>" : Both values <v1> and <v2> indicate a biff-reported error or "maybe:<N>:<val>" : This function uses something like biffMaybeAddf(), which may or may not set a biff error message, depending on the value of one of the function parameters (always called "useBiff", as enforced by biff auto-scan).
-In *1*-based numbering, useBiff is the Nth function parameter. or "nope" : This function does not use biff (no info about error-vs-nonerror return values is given by this)
+          the function returns <val> then someone needs to retrieve the biff error message. <val> must not contain '|', ':', or whitespace, and it cannot be "nope" nor "maybe".  <val> is just a string (since it is in a comment), but hopfully it is parsable as the function return type (on this same line, before the comment containing this annotation).
+Simple integers are easy, but it could get trickier: example returns (currently used in Teem) include NULL, EOF, AIR_FALSE, AIR_NAN, UINT_MAX, Z_STREAM_ERROR, and
+          nrrdField_unknown.
+The point is: be prepared to do some work if you're in the business of parsing and acting on Biff annotations. or "<v1>|<v2>" : Both values <v1> and <v2> indicate a biff-reported error or "maybe:<N>:<val>" : This function uses something like biffMaybeAddf(), which may or may not set a biff error message, depending on the value of one of the function parameters (always called "useBiff", as enforced by biff auto-scan).
+In *1*-based numbering, useBiff is the Nth function parameter. or "nope" : This function does not use biff.
+The function may usefully communicate something about how things went wrong by a returning one of some possible error return values, but that isn't documented here because it doesn't involve biff.
+(Why "nope" - unlikely to be confused for anything else, and I just saw the Jordan Peele movie)

 --- Optional:
   # <comments>  : anything after a '#' is ignored by an annotation parser